way2pramil/KiNotes/README.md

     └── settings.json             ← Preferences
 ```

-**What each file contains:**
+**What each file contains :**
-- **`KiNotes_<projectname>.md`** — Your engineering notes in Markdown format (supports both visual editor and raw markdown editing)
+- **`KiNotes_<projectname>.md`** — Your KiNotes in Markdown format (supports both visual editor and raw markdown editing) with Autosave
-- **`todos.json`** — Task list with completion status, optional time tracking data, and session history
+- **`todos.json`** — Task list with completion status, optional time tracking data, and session history with Autosave
-- **`settings.json`** — UI preferences (dark/light mode, panel size, editor mode, Smart-Link settings, beta feature toggles)
+- **`settings.json`** — Your UI preferences (theme, panel size, editor mode, Smart-Link options, beta toggles)

-> 💡 **Tip:** When you use the "Export Diary" button in the Todo tab, it generates a formatted work log showing time spent per task with session details and inserts it directly into your notes as Markdown.
-Perfect for timesheets or project documentation.
+> 💡 **Tip:** Tip: The Export Diary button in the Todo tab creates a clean work-log summary (time spent per task, session details) and inserts it directly into your Markdown notes.
+Perfect for quick reports or timesheets.

 **Why this matters:**
 - **Git-friendly**: Notes version with your design